Written For ParentCircle Website new design update

 Makar Sankranti is a festival about food and the family.
 It involves different, fun-filled activities.
-This year, see how you can involve your child in the festivities.
+This year, make the new beginnings for your family a more joyous ones and see how you can involve your kids in the festivities

 Makar Sankranti, celebrated on January 14 every year, marks the end of short winter days and the beginning of longer summer days.
 Traditionally, it's a time for farmers to rejoice the end of harsh winters and look forward to a bountiful harvest.
 The festival celebrates new beginnings and positivity.

 After being cooped up all winter, it's a time when friends and families come together to celebrate good times and good food.
 Makar Sankranti, celebrated in various forms across India, is an important festival not only because it combines our history with culture, but also is symbolic of new beginnings, hope and positivity.
 It is an occasion for the family to come together, cook a wholesome traditional meal and tell family stories of the past and present, over a bonfire.